 (The rose garden)

-Opposite parliament on the other side of the Ring is the 1823 Volksgarten, another park that owes its existence to the destructive departure of Napoleon’s troops from Vienna.
+Opposite parliament on the other side of the Ring is the 1823 Volksgarten, another park that owes its existence to the destructive departure of Bonaparte’s troops from Vienna.
+Thanks, Napoleon!

 The long stretch of the park that lines the Ring has more roses than a bumper pack of Valentine’s Day cards.
 The blooms from hundreds of varieties create a blaze of colour in late spring and early summer.